 Organic search makes up over 50% of overall traffic to company websites.

 It accounts for more than paid and social put together!

 What does that tell us?

 SEO is as relevant as ever.

-If you work in marketing, write a blog, or have your own business, it is vital that you at least know the basics of SEO.
+If you work in marketing, write a blog, or have your own business, it’s vital that you at least know the basics of SEO.

-But here’s where you might hit a stumbling block.
+However, that’s where some of you might hit a stumbling block.

 Successful SEO requires extensive knowledge of how search engines work.
 It takes time and practice to get right.